 BOEING-VERTOL CH-46A SEA KNIGHT: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ rotor diameter 15.24 meters 50 feet fuselage length 13.66 meters 44 feet 10 inches footprint length 25.40 meters 83 feet 4 inches height (rotor head) 5.09 meters 16 feet 9 inches empty weight 5,625 kilograms 12,405 pounds max loaded weight 9,705 kilograms 21,400 pounds maximum speed 256 KPH 159 MPH / 138 KT service ceiling 4,265 meters 14,000 feet range 370 kilometers 265 MI / 230 NMI _____________________ _________________ _______________________

-The sponsons and the nose-up attitude of the CH-46 on the ground gave the appearance of a frog ready to hop, and so the Marines nicknamed the type the "Frog", sometimes rendered as "Phrog".
+The sponsons and the nose-up attitude of the CH-46 on the ground gave the appearance of a frog ready to hop, and so the Marines nicknamed the type the "Frog" -- often rendered as "Phrog", it appears as a nod to its use in "amPHibious" operations.
 Although initially there was suspicion of the type since the Marines were accustomed to Sikorsky helicopters, the Frog quickly proved itself in Vietnam after its introduction into the theater in March 1966, though the CH-46 fleet was grounded for a time in 1967 when a few of them were lost in accidents.
 The Frogs acquitted themselves well in combat, particularly during the siege of Khe Sanh in early 1968.

-The US Navy also acquired the Sea Knight, though in smaller numbers, beginning with 24 "UH-46As" shipboard resupply ("vertical replenishment / vertrep") helicopters.
+The US Navy also acquired the Sea Knight, though in smaller numbers, beginning with 24 "UH-46A" shipboard resupply ("vertical replenishment / vertrep") helicopters.
 Initial delivery of the UH-46A was in July 1965.
-This order was followed by ten "UH-46Ds", with five UH-46As also updated to this configuration.
+This order was followed by ten "UH-46D" machines, with five UH-46As also updated to this configuration.
 Some sources mention "HH-46A" and "HH-46D" variants for "search and rescue (SAR)", as well as an "RH-46" minesweeper.

 * The Sea Knight proved very long-lived in service.
-After Vietnam it saw action with the Marines in Lebanon, Grenada, and elsewhere.
-A number of CH-46Fs were also used by HMX-1, the US Marine presidential flight, as support helicopters and designated "VH-46F".
+After Vietnam, it saw action with the Marines in Lebanon, Grenada, and elsewhere.
+A number of CH-46Fs were also used by HMX-1, the US Marine presidential flight, as support (not VIP) helicopters and designated "VH-46F".

 One of the three YHC-1A prototypes was modified to serve as the V-107/II prototype, performing its first flight on 25 October 1960.
 The first of 17 production V-107/IIs performed its initial flight on 19 May 1961, with the type receiving US Federal Aviation Administration (FAA) certification in January 1962.
 Seven of the V-107/IIs were operated by New York Airways, the first of them going into service on 1 July 1962.
 The other ten were sold to Kawasaki of Japan as a prelude to Japanese license construction of the type, as discussed below.